-- 1. Remove the Front Cover from the system controller to access the Main Terminal Strip and PC Board. - 2.
+- 1. Remove the Front Cover from the system controller to access the Main Terminal Strip and Printed Circuit Board. - 2.
 Connect main power as shown in Chapter 7, using cable recommendations.
 The main power cable is inserted through one of the large Strain Reliefs on the bottom of the controller enclosure (pages 9.17-9.19).
-For AC Systems only, the boat's 12 VDC power source is also inserted through a small Strain Relief indicated on the diagram below. - 3.
+For AC Systems only, the boat's 12 VDC power source is also inserted through the small Strain Relief indicated by an "X" on the diagram below. - 3.
 Connect the Feed Pump [4] motor power through the other large Strain Relief on the bottom of the controller enclosure to terminals as indicated in Chapter 7.
+Note: check electrical code for wire size on longer runs.